roshanprabhakar/color-replacer/README.md

 Color color1 is the color you want to replace, Color color2 is the color that needs replacing.
 Reference the Java api for usage of awt.Color

+####Note:
+the surrounding code defines input and output files.
+They can be the same.